hyperledger/indy-node/docs/source/ci-cd.md

 #### Branches

-At the moment work is being done so that `ubuntu20.04-upgrade` becomes the new master/main branch.
+At the moment work is being done so that `ubuntu-20.04-upgrade` becomes the new master/main branch.
 The old `master` will be moved to `ubuntu16` branch.
+The documentation for the old "legacy" process will reside in that branch.

-- `master` branches contains the latest changes.
-All PRs usually need to be sent to master.
+- `master` | `ubuntu-20.04` branches contains the latest changes.
+All PRs usually need to be sent to `master` | `ubuntu-20.04-upgrade`.